Priyam-Vaghasiya-Skill-College/demo7/agreement.md

 ISERVEU shall extend its technology integration kit to the Client for usage subject to the limitation as prescribed in Schedule IV.
 ISERVEU shall provide its system, subject to the terms and conditions as prescribed by the issuer including but not to AML Guidelines, KYC Due Diligence, PPI Guidelines etc.
 ISERVEU’s system and this agreement shall be parallel to issuer’s authorization to issue Prepaid Instrument to the Client.
 ISERVEU’s service shall terminate on issuer’s discontinuance to issue of the Pre-paid Instrument to the Client.
+Any discretion of ISERVEU or the issuer shall not apply to the services, deliverables, authorization controls, reconciliation obligations, or service levels expressly defined under Clause 4.2.

 ADDING VALUE TO OR FUNDING PREPAID INSTRUMENTS